gpaumier/gp2/src/old/2012-01-26 customizing-the-wordpress-meta-widget.rst

 .. highlights::

     I recently had to investigate how to customize the “meta” widget provided by WordPress.
-I couldn’t find a good how-to at the time, so I wanted to share how I did it, in case other people needed to do the same.
+I couldn't find a good how-to at the time, so I wanted to share how I did it, in case other people needed to do the same.

 .. note::